 - The first three seasons of Fargo are currently available in Canada on Netflix.
 Our understanding is that it was more easily available to Netflix as it was co-produced with (and is distributed by) MGM Television.

-It is possible to purchase digital copies of many FX, FXX and FX on Hulu series, even ones currently in-season, through digital media stores such as Google Play or iTunes (for the latter I can't link to a list of all FX shows so I've linked to Devs as an example).
+It is possible to purchase digital copies of many FX, FXX and FX on Hulu series, even ones currently in-season, through digital media stores such as Google Play or iTunes (for the latter we can't link to a list of all FX shows so we've linked to Devs as an example).
 Of course, a season purchase of this type typically requires an upfront cost of around $10-$20, depending on the show and how recent the season is.

 - July 22, 2020 – Updates to FX series available on third-party streaming services.